ToposInstitute/RelationalThinking-Book/_sources/chp5-graph-gluing.md

 :align: center
 ```

-With this analogy in mind, let us think of the pushout of a diagram with two graphs and their overlap as shown above.
-The diagram in Figure 1 has all the information about the graphs to be combined and their overlap.
-Hence, we say “colimit graph of a diagram” similar to how we say “sum of two numbers”.
+With this analogy in mind, let us think of the `pushout` of a (overlap) diagram with two radiating graph morphisms!

 :::{admonition} Key points
 :class: tip

-We now know what it means for two graphs to overlap — it is a diagram of two radiating graph morphisms.
+A diagram with two radiating maps into two graphs is a specification of an overlap of those graphs.

 ```{image} assets/Ch5/1.png
 :alt: Whoopsy!